 Google Adwords is a must

 The final area I want to talk about is narrative.
 This is one of the most overlooked areas of digital marketing.
-Owners just expect that customers will want what is on their website, so they don’t invest much time and effort in telling the story of their business, or they bury it on the ‘About Us’ page.
-Narrative tells the consumer why they should buy from your store, it’s not a huge page of text, but a subtle drip feeding of information through content, images, proof points and social sharing icons.
+Business owners just expect that customers will want what is on their website.
+They don’t invest much time and effort in telling the story of their business, or they bury it on the ‘About Us’ page.
+Narrative tells the consumer why they should buy from your store.
+It’s not a huge page of text, but a subtle drip feeding of information through content, images, proof points and social sharing icons.
 A website that tells the story of why they are the best and how they can be trusted, is a website that will work.
-I can’t tell you how many owners I have met who have failed to do this, and then insisted that internet advertising doesn’t work.
+I can’t tell you how many business owners I have met who have failed to do this, and then insisted that internet advertising doesn’t work.
 The truth is, that a little work now can make a lot of money in the future by greatly improving the return on any investment in SEO or other marketing activities.

 At JMarketing we are committed to only taking on clients that aspire to be the best company at what they do.
 The reason for this is simple.
 On the internet, if you don’t apply yourself and strive to be the best in your vertical, then there will be thousands of other direct and indirect competitors that will service your customer base better.
 Particularly for startup companies, you can’t just ‘SEO’ your way into success.
 That was a poor strategy in the 90’s and it has become more difficult since then.